 - 1.1.
 This document sets out East Lothian Council's policy regarding data protection.
 To perform its public function and operate efficiently, East Lothian Council ('the Council') must collect and use information about individuals.
 These may include members of the public, current, past and prospective employees, clients and customers, and suppliers.
 In addition, it may be required by law to collect and use information to comply with the requirements of government. - 1.2.
 The Council regards respect for the privacy of individuals and the lawful and careful treatment of personal information as essential to its successful operations and to maintaining confidence between the Council and those with whom it carries out business.
-To this end, the Council is committed to protecting the rights and privacy of individuals including those rights set out in the General Data Protection Regulation ('GDPR'), Data Protection Act 2018 ('DPA 2018') and other data protection legislation. - 1.3.
-The Council is fully committed to data protection compliance and will follow procedures that aim to ensure that all employees, elected members, contractors, agents, consultants, volunteers and any other partners of the Council who have access to any personal data held by or on behalf of the Council, are fully aware of and comply with their duties and responsibilities under GDPR and the DPA 2018. - 1.4.
-GDPR came into force on 25 May 2018, with DPA 2018 enacted shortly thereafter.
+To this end, the Council is committed to protecting the rights and privacy of individuals including those rights set out in the UK General Data Protection Regulation ('UK GDPR') and the Data Protection Act 2018 ('DPA 2018'), together the 'Data Protection Legislation'. - 1.3.
+The Council is fully committed to data protection compliance and will follow procedures that aim to ensure that all employees, elected members, contractors, agents, consultants, volunteers and any other partners of the Council who have access to any personal data held by or on behalf of the Council, are fully aware of and comply with their duties and responsibilities under the Data Protection Legislation. - 1.4.
 The Council's principal aim is to ensure that all personal data processing carried out by the Council, or on its behalf, complies with the six data protection principles and other key legislative requirements.